xiaochuany/blog/docs/posts/2025-05-26-largedata.md

 tags: [data engineering]
 ---

-# Working with Large Datasets in Snowflake
+# Working with large datasets in Snowflake
 <!-- more -->
 This post covers how to work with large datasets in Snowflake e.g. 100+ GB, billions of rows.
 You can't really do this kind of stuff on your personal laptop (mine has 6 cores and 16GB RAM), so most people turn to the cloud for this workload.